 From the digital-native gallery Atelier des Lumières to the Paris Museum of Modern Art and the Centre Georges Pompidou, most of the city’s major museums have expanded their online exhibition offerings (or created online platforms for the first time).
-You can see a more complete list here.
+You can see a more complete list here, as well as here.

 We may be living through a moment that questions the value of expertise, but there’s something to be said for it nevertheless.

-While all of the virtual tours and experiences I’ve recommended so far are free, it may just be worth paying for a special guided tour or class from someone who can really enrich your knowledge and give you feedback.
+While all of the virtual tours and experiences I’ve recommended so far are free, it may just be worth paying a modest fee for a special guided tour or class from someone who can really enrich your knowledge and give you feedback.